davidmyersdev/ink-mde/packages/vue/README.md

 ## How to get started

-There are many ways to customize Ink to fit your needs.
+There are many ways to customize `ink-mde` to fit your needs.
 Here are a few examples to get you started.

 ### Minimal setup